savyasachi-sa/da-age-prediction/README.md

 * `main.py` - Driver Class for training
 * `config.py` - Holds all the configuration for training the model.
+                PAIRWISE : Set this flag to True to load the images in a pairwise manner and to predict the age difference    between them.
+                RANK : Set this flag to True(only in case PAIRWISE == True) to predict both the relative age difference and the order of the identities in the image in terms of age.
 * `dataset` - dataset is the Pytorch's dataset class for UTK dataset.
 * `dataset_design` - builds the dataset csvs from the utk dataset based on the training validation splits
 * `dataset_factory` - factory to fetch the right dataset based on the configuration